We run down how to care for a variegated alocasia…

 How To Propagate Variegated Alocasia

 You can propagate variegated alocasia by dividing it at the base when smaller pups have appeared.
 Take them all out of the soil and split them at the rhizome.
 Then pot the plants up separately.
+Just be careful when dividing and make sure you cause as little damage as possible to the roots or rhizome.

 Personally with elephant ears I don’t take all the pups out, I like to leave some in the pot to keep the plant fuller and bushier.